JoshLoecker/GirlsCodeLincoln/Spring 2024/README.md

 ## Lesson 6 - Pattern Matching with Regular Expressions

+### Lesson Summary

+Regular expressions, also known as regexes, are an extremely powerful tool for matching, searching, and manipulating text.
+At their core, regular expressions allow you to describe patterns of text to search for, rather than having to specify exact strings.
+This enables you to find and work with text in very flexible ways.

+The `re` module in Python provides full regex support.
+To use regexes in your code, you first `import re`.
+You can then call `re.compile()` and pass it a raw string representing the regex pattern you want to match.
+This returns a Regex object.
+You can then call methods like `search()`, `findall()`, and `sub()` on the Regex object to perform matching and substitution operations.

+When writing the regex patterns, you use special metacharacters to match types of text.
+For example, `\d` matches digits, `\w` matches word characters, and `\s` matches whitespace.
+You can use character classes like `[a-zA-Z0-9]` to match specific sets of characters.
+The metacharacters `*` and `+` match repeated occurrences of patterns, while `?` makes a pattern optional.
+Braces `{}` allow you to specify a specific number of matches.

+The `re` module also provides options like `re.IGNORECASE` to make matching case-insensitive and `re.VERBOSE` to allow writing regexes across multiple lines with comments.
+Groups and the `|` pipe character provide ways to match different possible subpatterns.

+Overall, mastering regular expressions in Python enables you to concisely describe text patterns you want to work with and perform complex search, match, and replace operations with just a few lines of code.
+Regexes are invaluable for cleaning and parsing text-based data.

 ### Learning Objectives
 - **Introduction to Regular Expressions:** Define regular expressions and understand their role in text pattern searching.
 Differentiate between traditional text search methods (e.g., CTRL-F) and the advanced capabilities offered